 “West Virginians everywhere should be excited beyond belief today,” Gov. Justice said.
 “Anytime that we’re able to bring this amount of new jobs into the state, it’s an incredible thing.”

-Infor CEO Kevin Samuelson and COO Pam Murphy – along with other company officials – joined representatives from the West Virginia Department of Commerce and the West Virginia Development Office today for a ribbon-cutting ceremony to celebrate the formal introduction of the new 12,000-square-foot facility in Laidley Tower.
+Infor CEO Kevin Samuelson and COO Pam Murphy – along with other company officials – joined representatives from the West Virginia Department of Commerce and the West Virginia Department of Economic Development today for a ribbon-cutting ceremony to celebrate the formal introduction of the new 12,000-square-foot facility in Laidley Tower.

 Infor, which has 17,300 employees and over 68,000 customers in more than 170 countries worldwide, provides end-to-end solutions and cloud-based software to each of their clients, based on their individual needs.